CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 volume-to-surface ratio important for communication cost.
 Often 3 to 8 blocks per processor provide the decompositions flexiblity to create reasonable load balance configurations.

+Like MPI, load balance
+of blocks across threads is important for efficient performance.
+Most of the OpenMP threading is implemented with ``SCHEDULE(runtime)``, so the OMP_SCHEDULE env variable can be used to set the OpenMPI schedule.
+The default ``OMP_SCHEDULE`` setting is defined by the variable ``ICE_OMPSCHE`` in **cice.settings**.  ``OMP_SCHEDULE`` values of "STATIC,1" and "DYNAMIC,1" are worth testing.
+The OpenMP implementation in CICE is constantly under review, but users should validate results and performance on their machine.
+CICE should be bit-for-bit with different block sizes, different decompositions, different MPI task counts, and different OpenMP threads.
+Finally, we recommend the ``OMP_STACKSIZE`` env variable should be set to 32M or greater.

 The ``distribution_type`` options allow standard cartesian distributions of blocks, redistribution via a ‘rake’ algorithm for improved load